stackBlock/stackBlock.github.io/index.md

 ### The Set It And Forget It Pool

-Don’t be fooled by the pools that say they can’t have a zero percent margin and make money – There are many pools that will ask you to delegate with a zero percent margin just to change it once their pool is saturated and their reason will always be because they can’t make money without margin.
+Don’t be fooled by the pools that say they can’t have a zero percent margin and make money – There are many pools that will ask you to delegate with a zero percent margin just to change it once their pool is saturated.
 We will always have a zero percent margin and a 340 ada per epoch fee.
-The margin and fee will never go up.
-When we get near saturation, we will open another zero margin pool.
-If it sounds to good to be true, just do the math – There is no reason to be greedy.
-The fee currently covers the cost and profit – and when ada goes up, there will be no reason that everyone can’t make a living running a zero margin pool.
+The margin and fee on this pool will never go up.

 <iframe width="500" height="360" frameborder="0" src="https://js.adapools.org/widget-dark.html?pool=ea2da5590f8174fd33c7c9b83fd23b041bcad5ba0678220783a67d6e"><a href="https://adapools.org/pool/ea2da5590f8174fd33c7c9b83fd23b041bcad5ba0678220783a67d6e">Detail</a></iframe>